palepusrinivas/guava_adminpanel/ADMIN_README.md

 # Admin Panel Documentation

-This document provides comprehensive information about the admin panel implementation for the RideFast application.
+This document provides comprehensive information about the admin panel implementation for the Gauva application.

 ## Overview